GUIDE RATING

 Overview

-Mjollnir offers very strong pushing/farming power above radiance, along with comparable teamfight damage via lightning procs with the benefit of the active to increase your AoE DPS when targeted.
-Not much less expensive than the Radiance build, but easier to build, better, certainly more fun, and scales better late.
+Mjollnir offers very strong pushing/farming power roughly equivalent to radiance, along with comparable teamfight damage via lightning procs with the benefit of the active to increase your AoE DPS when targeted.
+Not much less expensive than the Radiance build, but easier to build, better in some situations, and certainly more fun.
 The IAS opens you up to using on-hit modifiers like basher well, which also help you stick to your target.
 The DPS increase makes lifesteal valuable as well, even preferable to heart for durability.
 Hand of Midas is especially good on this build to synergize with chain lightning procs.

 You have a lot of options after Mjollnir.
-I tend to like basher->atos->satanic, but I'm a freak and most people would tell you to go heart or skadi then basher/BKB.
+I tend to like Skull Basher+blademail+ Satanic, but I'm a freak and most people would tell you to go heart or skadi then basher.
 If you know you want to build Halberd or early BKB, you can get an ogre axe in place of the vitality booster.
 If you want Skadi grab a point booster in place of a vitality booster.
-Again, heart is there for if you know they have sufficient disables that Satanic won't give you the survivability needed.

 All-In